Nikinayzer/Bar-Scout/README.md

 # Bar Scout

-The Bar Scout is a <strong><i>minimalistic</i></strong> web application that enables people to scan barcodes and save all the info about a product locally.
+Bar Scout is a <strong><i>minimalistic</i></strong> web application that enables people to scan barcodes and save all the info about a product locally.
 The scanner saves all product information in the browser's localStorage, providing a more secure and faster solution (No registration needed).
 <p align="center">
   <img src="https://github.com/nikinayzer/Bar-Scout/blob/main/repo/bar_scout_demo.gif" width="850" title="use example">
 </p>